 TLC Sandwich (tempeh, lettuce and tomato)

-In England, I was never much of a fan of tempeh, but I didn’t fancy anything else on the menu this day, and wanted to have bread because It had been so long since I had last eaten it.
+In England, I was never much of a fan of tempeh, but I didn’t fancy anything else on the menu that day and wanted to have bread because It had been so long since I had last eaten it.

 The side salad was fresh, filled with refreshing and crispy leaves, tomato, radish, a light sprinkle of quinoa and topped with a light dressing.